Skip to main content

 New Account and Activate Account Link Text:

-On the general parent login screen, you will find links the parents will use to either create a new account or activate an existing account.
+On the general parent login screen, you will find links that the parents will use to either create a new account or activate an existing account.
 This section allows you to control how those two links are worded.
 Click in the field and enter the text as you would like it to appear on the general login screen.
 Then click the Save button.

 Account Activation & Password Reset Emails: